-In accordance with the deed of trust made by the benefactor Mr. Jens Jacobsen, The Royal Institute of Philosophy is pleased to offer Jacobsen Studentships for research in certain fundamental parts of philosophy: speculative metaphysics, critical metaphysics, the philosophy of mind, epistemology, philosophical logic, philosophy of life, determinism, the nature of life, evolution, moral philosophy, political and social philosophy.
+In accordance with the deed of trust made by the benefactor Mr. Jens Jacobsen, the Royal Institute of Philosophy is pleased to offer Jacobsen Studentships for research in certain fundamental parts of philosophy, including speculative metaphysics, critical metaphysics, the philosophy of mind, epistemology, philosophical logic, philosophy of life, determinism, the nature of life, evolution, moral philosophy, and political and social philosophy -- all broadly conceived.
 This list is in accordance with the philosophical interests of Mr. Jacobsen.

 Postgraduates can also apply for Royal Institute of Philosophy Bursaries.
-The bursaries carry no restrictions as to area of study.
-The Royal Institute of Philosophy, in accord with its own remit, seeks candidates whose work, while rigorous, avoids needless technicality and is in the tradition of philosophy as a humane discipline.
+The bursaries are for research into any philosophical area of study.
+The Royal Institute of Philosophy, in accord with its own remit, seeks candidates whose work, while rigorous, avoids needless technicality and unnecessary jargon, and is in the tradition of philosophy as a humane discipline.

-1. Preference is given to applicants nearing the end of a course of study leading to a doctorate.
-Applicants will not be considered unless they have already completed at least one year of work for a higher degree in philosophy in a UK university by the start of the academic year in which the award is given.
+1. Applicants studying for a doctorate.
+You will not be considered unless you have already completed at least one year of work towards the degree by the start of the academic year in which the award is given.
 Strong preference is given to applicants going into their final year of writing up.

-2. Applicants must be engaged in full-time study for a higher degree in a department of philosophy at a UK institution during the year of the award.
+2. Applicants must be engaged in full-time study of Philosophy, in a department at a UK institution during the year of the award.